flyingmachine/brave-clojure-web/content/read-and-eval.md

 ### Function Calls

-We're familiar with function calls.
+You're familiar with function calls.
 In this example, the + symbol resolves to a function.
 The function is *called* with the arguments 1 and 2: